sapporo-wes/sauerkraut/README.md

 This repository contains source codes to download and create the following test datasets:
 - **`reference_hg38`:** Reference fasta file, index files, and resource files according to human genome assembly hg38.
+     - Our program will download sequence, index, and resource files for a full reference dataset from the URLs listed in **[reference_hg38.download_links.txt](./download_links/reference_hg38.download_links.txt)**.
+Then, our program will calculate additional index files for the full reference as well as squence, index, and resource files for a small reference dataset.
-     - **`Homo_sapiens_assembly38.fasta`:** Full reference file.
+     - **`Homo_sapiens_assembly38.fasta`:** A sequence file for the full reference dataset.
 The file size in a Linux environment was `3249912778`.
+Index files for the full reference (`.fasta.fai`, `.fasta.alt`, and `.dict`) will be downloaded.
+Additional index files for the full reference (`.fasta.amb`, `.fasta.ann`, `.fasta.bwt`, `.fasta.pac`, and `.fasta.sa`) will be calculated.
+Resource files for the full reference dataset such as `Homo_sapiens_assembly38.dbsnp138.vcf` and `Mills_and_1000G_gold_standard.indels.hg38.vcf.gz` will be downloaded.
-     - **`Homo_sapiens_assembly38.small.fasta`:** Small reference file.
+     - **`Homo_sapiens_assembly38.small.fasta`:** A sequence file for the small reference dataset.
 The file size in a Linux environment was `202524`.
 This small file contains reference sequence of the region `chr1:1000001-1200000`.
-     - Our program will download the full reference, index, and resource files from the URLs listed in **[reference_hg38.download_links.txt](./download_links/reference_hg38.download_links.txt)**.
-Then, our program will calculate additional index files for the full reference as well as reference, index, and resource files for the small dataset.
+Index and resource files for the small reference will be calculated.
 - **`reference_hg19`:** Reference fasta file, index files, and resource files according to human genome assembly hg19.
-     - **`Homo_sapiens_assembly19.fasta`:** Full reference file.
+     - **`Homo_sapiens_assembly19.fasta`:** A sequence file for the full reference dataset.
 The file size in a Linux environment was `3140756381`.
      - Our program will download the full reference, index, and resource files from the URLs listed in **[reference_hg19.download_links.txt](./download_links/reference_hg19.download_links.txt)**.
 - **`germlineWGS_hg38`:** Germline whole genome sequence (WGS) data mapped on hg38.
 - **`somaticWGS_hg38`:** Somatic WGS data mapped on hg38.